opennetworkinglab/aether-docs/onramp/gnbsim.rst

 .. code-block::

    $ docker exec -it gnbsim-1 cat summary.log

+If this command returns a permissions error immediately after Docker was provisioned, refresh your group membership by logging out and back in again, or by running ``newgrp docker``.

 Note that container name ``gnbsim-1`` is constructed from the ``gnbsim.docker.prefix`` variable defined in ``vars/main.yml``, with